Gissur Teitsson

-Gissur Teitsson (Modern Icelandic: /is/) or Gissur the White was a chieftain or goði in Iceland at the turn of the 10th and 11th centuries.
+Gissur Teitsson (Gizurr Teitsson /non/; Modern Icelandic: /is/) or Gissur the White was a chieftain or goði in Iceland at the turn of the 10th and 11th centuries.
 He played a preeminent role in the Christianisation of Iceland.

 He was the father of Ísleifur Gissurarson and the grandfather of Gissur Ísleifsson, who served as the first two bishops of Iceland.